 Autism Seen Developmentally

-autistic-like, challenging or entrenched behaviour
+autistic-like, challenging or entrenched, and Behaviors

-delayed language development
+delayed speech development

-learning, playing and relationship difficulties
+Learning, playing and relationship difficulties

 Autism or Asperger's diagnosis

 "It has never been so long consistently so good at home with Siggi since I started working with you.
 I have become more courageous, also more creative to find new ways 'through the back door';-)!"

 Did you know that autistic-like behaviors can be